Tools for Student Journal Editors

 Create a New Journal

 The Law School has one of the largest and most wide ranging set of law journals in any American law school.
 Our journals exist because of student initiative in proposing and developing new journal opportunities.
 We are mindful that each new journal can have an impact on existing journals in terms of competition for student interest as well as institutional funding.
 Therefore, we take great care in determining whether it is appropriate to consider launching a new journal.
-Students interested in proposing a new journal should contact Jeff McNaught, Senior Director of Student Affairs and Administration, at jmcnaught@law.
-Jeff will walk students through the detailed proposal requirements as well as the institutional review process.
+Students interested in proposing a new journal should contact Sheena Prosper, Administrative Director of Publications and Student Life.
+Sheena will walk students through the detailed proposal requirements as well as the institutional review process.